plebbit/plebbit-js/README.md

 ### `plebbit.createComment(createCommentOptions)`

 > Create a `Comment` instance.
 Posts/Replies are also comments.
-Should update itself on update events after `Comment.update()` is called if `CreateCommentOptions.cid` or `CreateCommentOptions.ipnsName` exists.
+Should update itself on update events after `Comment.update()` is called if `CreateCommentOptions.cid` exists.

 #### Parameters